Fractional CMO · Operator · AI Catalyst

 • Board-level deliverables — board prep, investor narrative, key decks

-• Network-driven pipeline through warm intros from a deep CEO and investor network
+• Network-driven pipeline through warm intros

 • Hands when needed — build the deck, scope the project, recommend the architecture